jsnshrmn/vagrant_infrastructure/README.md

 if [ -f "/c/HashiCorp/Vagrant/bin/vagrant.exe" ] ; then
   alias vagrant="/c/HashiCorp/Vagrant/bin/vagrant.exe"
 fi
 ```
+* Windows 10 users may run in to [this bug](https://github.com/mitchellh/vagrant/issues/6852) and need to [install some additional libraries](https://www.microsoft.com/en-us/download/details.aspx?id=8328) to get Vagrant working.

 Installation
 ------------
 1. Install Vagrant and VirtualBox as specified above.